wthayer/documents/docs/NSR.md

     ii.
 If remediation of the Critical Vulnerability within 96 hours is not possible, create and implement a plan to mitigate the Critical Vulnerability, giving priority to (1) vulnerabilities with high CVSS scores, starting with the vulnerabilities the CA determines are the most critical  (such as those with a CVSS score of 10.0) and (2) systems that lack sufficient compensating controls that, if the vulnerability were left unmitigated, would allow external system control, code execution, privilege escalation, or system compromise;  or

     iii.
-Document the factual basis for the CA’s determination that the vulnerability does not require remediation because (a) the CA disagrees with the NVD rating, (b) the identification is a false positive, (c) the exploit of the vulnerability is prevented by compensating controls or an absence of threats; or (d) other similar reasons.
+Document the factual basis for the CA’s determination that the vulnerability does not require remediation because (a) the CA disagrees with the CVSS score, (b) the identification is a false positive, (c) the exploit of the vulnerability is prevented by compensating controls or an absence of threats; or (d) other similar reasons.

 # DEFINITIONS
-**Certificate Management System:**   A system used by a CA or Delegated Third Party to process, approve issuance of, or store certificates or certificate status information, including the database, database server, and storage.
+**Certificate Management System:**   A system used by a CA to process, approve issuance of, or store certificates or certificate status information, including the database, database server, and storage.

-**Certificate Systems:**  The system used by a CA or Delegated Third Party in providing identity verification, registration and enrollment, certificate approval, issuance, validity status, support, and other PKI-related services.
+**Certificate Systems:**  The system used by a CA or Delegated Third Party in providing domain control verification or certificate issuance.

-**Common Vulnerability Scoring System (CVSS):**  A quantitative model used to measure the base level severity of a vulnerability (see http://nvd.nist.gov/home.cfm).
+**Common Vulnerability Scoring System (CVSS):**  A quantitative model used to measure the base level severity of a vulnerability (see https://www.first.org/cvss).

 **Critical Security Event:**  Detection of an event, a set of circumstances, or anomalous activity that could lead to a circumvention of a Zone’s security controls or a compromise of a Certificate System’s integrity, including excessive login attempts, attempts to access prohibited resources, DoS/DDoS attacks, attacker reconnaissance, excessive traffic at unusual hours, signs of unauthorized access, system intrusion, or an actual compromise of component integrity.

-**Critical Vulnerability:**  A system vulnerability that has a CVSS score of 7.0 or higher according to the NVD or an equivalent to such CVSS rating (see http://nvd.nist.gov/home.cfm), or as otherwise designated as a Critical Vulnerability  by the CA or the CA/Browser Forum.
+**Critical Vulnerability:**  A system vulnerability that has a CVSS score of 9.0 or higher according to FIRST.org, or as otherwise designated as a Critical Vulnerability by the CA or a CA/Browser Forum Ballot.

 **Delegated Third Party:**   A natural person or legal entity that is not the CA and that operates any part of a Certificate System.

-**Delegated Third Party System:** Any part of a Certificate System used by a Delegated Third Party while performing the functions delegated to it by the CA.

 **Front End / Internal Support System:**  A system with a public IP address, including a web server, mail server, DNS server, jump host, or authentication server.

 **High Security Zone:**  A physical location where a CA’s or Delegated Third Party’s Private Key or cryptographic hardware is located.

-**Issuing System:**  A system used to sign certificates or validity status information.
+**Issuing System:**  A system used to sign certificates.

-**National Vulnerability Database (NVD):**   A database that includes the Common Vulnerability Scoring System (CVSS) scores of security-related software flaws, misconfigurations, and vulnerabilities associated with systems (see http://nvd.nist.gov/home.cfm).

 **OWASP Top Ten:**  A list of application vulnerabilities published by the Open Web Application Security Project (see https://www.owasp.org/index.php/Category:OWASP_Top_Ten_Project).